 Use a Tripod

 Dusk photography usually requires longer exposure times to accurately capture dark conditions.
 Use a sturdy tripod to stabilize your camera to avoid blurred images due to camera shake.
 Using a tripod allows you to slow down the shutter speed while maintaining sharpness.
-This allows you to capture the subtle details and colors that make sunset photos so captivating.
+This lets you capture the subtle details and colors that make sunset photos so captivating.

 Experiment With Exposure Settings